cltl/python-for-text-analysis/Python-chapters/chapter-2/README.md

 * Be consistent in your format.
 * Think about usability: people make less mistakes if the format feels natural to use.

 We'll work with several different examples in the notebook.
+One of these is the *linguist list* data, which consists of messages sent to a mailing list.
+Messages for each day are bundled together and sent to the subscribers of the mailing list.
+The structure of each set of bundled messages is such that you can recover the main properties of the individual messages.
+But at the same time, because the mailing list is meant to be read by researchers, the editors took care to present everything in a readable format.

 ### XML and HTML

-We will talk about XML and HTML files.
+Finally, we will talk about [XML](https://en.wikipedia.org/wiki/XML) and [HTML](https://en.wikipedia.org/wiki/HTML) files.
+(Click on those links for an explanation of these file types.)
+These formats are commonly used to store data, or to present it on the web.
+We will use the `lxml` module to deal with the former, and the `beautifulsoup` library to deal with the latter.
+See the notebook for examples.